 “I think of Goodwill as your aunts, uncles and cousins,” Amelia said, “and the community and family many of us have and take for granted.
 But if you don’t have that because you immigrated to this country or lost your spouse or family member, (Goodwill) can be your family now.”

 Amelia needed community when she lost her mom at 16 years old.
 Her dad worked tirelessly, holding three jobs and couldn’t be around all the time.
 So family, friends and loving community members embraced Amelia.

 Amelia feels like Goodwill offers support to students the way she received support from her extended family and church community when she was growing up, and she wants to give back to others the same way.

 “There were a lot of women who stood in that gap for me and helped me in ways that I didn’t fully appreciate at the time,” Amelia said.
 “Without the set of community I had, my life would be totally different.”

 Goodwill wraps its arms around community members, provides support and opportunity and is there for students in need.
 Those are the reasons Amelia, Sr. Director of Engagement & Diversity at Avalara, has been a Goodwill board member since 2007 and has volunteered countless hours serving Goodwill’s mission.
-Currently, Amelia serves as the board’s Vice Chair.
+Currently, Amelia serves as the Chair on our board of directors.

-Besides Amelia’s board service, which began in 2007, she’s a member of Goodwill’s Glitter Gala Advisory Board and the Executive Committee and Marketing Committee.
-She has also volunteered on career day panels and mock interviews and has been a major advocate for Goodwill’s corporate volunteerism.
+Besides Amelia’s board service, which began in 2007, she’s a member of Goodwill’s Glitter Gala and has also volunteered on career day panels and mock interviews and has been a major advocate for Goodwill’s corporate volunteerism.